Dog exercise areas

 - Assess the area before allowing your dog off leash.

-- Your dog must be supervised at all times and return to you when called (recall) and remain in your immediate vicinity.
+- Your dog must be supervised at all times, return to you when called (recall), and remain visible to you while exercising.

 - Dogs showing signs of aggression or anti-social behaviour must immediately be leashed and removed.